IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 In this lab, we are going to explore the first one, building an application from an existing image.

-__Demonstration__: how to create an application from the OpenShift Web Console
+__Demonstration__: how to create an application using the OpenShift Web Console

 _The teacher might show first how to create an application from an image on the web console._